ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-04-06-first-post.md

 tags: [data science]
 ---

-**All the links I've provided I've done of my own accord and no one has paid me to do so**

 You start a blog and then you can't decide what to write about in your first post.
 I decided I would write why I want to be a data scientist and show any cool things I've seen.

 **If you don't want to read all the below just skip to the bottom that summarises everything and a cool example of data science in action.**